ahrefs/ocannl/arrayjit/lib/anatomy_of_a_backend.md

 A backend can make more refined distinctions, for example a `Local` node in CUDA could optionally be shared across threads of a block.

 Contexts track (or store) the on-device arrays corresponding to tensor nodes.
 Contexts form a hierarchy: linking takes a parent context and outputs a child context.
 Related contexts that use a tensor node must use the same on-device array for the tensor node.
-If two unrelated contexts are on the same device, i.e. have a common ancestor, and use the same tensor node, the behavior is undefined.
+If two unrelated contexts are on the same device, i.e. have a common ancestor, and use the same tensor node that is not part of the most recent common ancestor, the behavior is undefined.

 ## Typical details of a backend implementation